Symbols like © ® ™ and special characters often need to be inserted into content.

 (HTML Special Characters – See more link)

-(HTML Special Characters – Entire list of characters)
+(HTML Special Characters – Full list)

-(Character inserted into post in Visual mode)
+(Character added to post in Visual mode)

 Also, keep in mind that the Visual Editor has its own special characters popup helper, which is accessible via the menu.
-If you only plan to use the Visual Editor, then this plugin is redundant. as it would be redundant.
+We recommend installing this plugin only if you work in Text mode and want to avoid switching to the Visual Editor in order to add custom characters.

-(Installing HTML Entities Button WordPress plugin)
+(Installing HTML Entities Button – WordPress plugin)

-(HTML Entities Button Functionality)
+(HTML Entities Button Items – Text Editor)

-The HTML Entities Button plugin allows you to convert special characters to HTML entities …
+This plugin allows you to convert special characters to HTML entities …

-(Convert special characters to HTML entities)
+(Convert special characters to HTML entities functionality)

 (Convert HTML entities to special characters)

-(Insert HTML entities functionality)
+(Insert HTML entities)

-Add WP Emojis to your content …
+Add WP Emojis …

-(Choose An Emoji item)
+(Choose An Emoji)

-(Emoticon Library – HTML Entities Button plugin)
+(Emoticons – HTML Entities Button plugin)

-(WP Emoji One – WordPress plugin)
+(WP Emoji One – plugin for WordPress)

-(Insert links to recent posts functionality)
+(Insert links to recent posts)

 (Keep Emoticons As Text)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.